hendog993/ASHRAE_Project/README.md

 These codes work with the Arduino Genuino Uno board.

 How to navigate repository
+- Senior_design.ino - final design implementation.
+In progress as of 3.20
+- aFunctions.ino - contains more void functions to improve readability

 - master.ino : contains the void setup and void loop functions.
 - Bread.ino : function file that links to master
 - ASHRAE.fzz : Arduino schematic and diagram for board.
 Possibly print a circuit board?